kubernetes-sigs/network-policy-api/site-src/api-overview.md

 Each CNP should define at least one `Ingress` or `Egress` relevant in-cluster traffic flow along with the associated Action that should occur.
 In each `gress` rule the user should AT THE MINIMUM define an `Action`, and at least one `ClusterNetworkPolicyPeer`.
-Optionally the user may also define select `Ports` to filter traffic on and also a name for each rule to make management and reporting easier for Admins.
+Optionally the user may also define select `Protocols` to filter traffic on and also a name for each rule to make management and reporting easier for Admins.

+Within the `Protocols` array, `TCP`, `UDP`, or `SCTP` protocols can be specified, each with an optional `DestinationPort`.
+The `DestinationPort` can be a single `Number` or a `Range` with a `Start` and `End`.
+If `DestinationPort` is omitted, all ports for the specified protocol match.

+Alternatively, `DestinationNamedPort` can be used to target a port by name.
+A named port is defined directly within the ports section of the `Pod` or `Deployment` container spec by assigning a string to the name field alongside the containerPort.
+Existing named ports can be located by inspecting the resource's YAML under `spec.containers[].ports` or by running `kubectl get pod <pod-name> -o jsonpath='{.spec.containers[*].ports[*].name}'`.
+Using a name instead of a number allows the ClusterNetworkPolicy to remain valid even if the container’s underlying port number is updated.

 ### Status